Seneca Nation of New York: Seneca Pumped Storage Project at Kinzua Dam

 For decades, the Seneca developed their land primarily for agricultural and related uses.
 The floodplain along the river was highly fertile.
 In the 1960s, members of the tribe became increasingly politically active.
 This was related to asserting sovereignty as part of a general Native American activism in this period and, specifically, to try to defeat proposals by the United States Army Corps of Engineers to take thousands of acres of reservation land as part of construction of Kinzua Dam, a flood-control project on the River.

 While alternatives existed, the federal government's study concluded that these were not viable.
 The COE proceeded with the project: construction of the dam and associated reservoir.
 The project caused huge losses for the tribe, taking 10,000 acres of their reservation, nearly one third of their total property and much of it the most fertile farmland.
-More than 600 families were displaced and relocated.
+More than 600 families were displaced from their homes and relocated.
 The tribe received a few hundred acres and relocation assistance for these families, as well as the relocation of a burial ground.
-They consider these to be insufficient compensation for the government's violating a 1794 treaty that guaranteed the tribe control of this reservation.
-In addition, the project has since caused other flooding on their land and a through road, causing the loss of additional fertile areas.
+That this compensation was largely considered insufficient was made worse by the fact that the government' violated a 1794 treaty- that guaranteed the tribe control of this reservation- in order to accomplish the building of the dam.
+In addition, the Kinzua damn project has since caused other flooding on their land and a through road, causing the loss of additional fertile areas.

 In the aftermath of the dam's completion, the Seneca people developed a different political dynamic.
 As the tribe used some compensation monies to support higher education for its members, the 1960s crisis indirectly resulted in a "college-educated generation, some of whom now work in tribal government making major contributions to the nation’s present and future."
-Other young people have left the reservation to get better jobs in other areas.